Digital Technologies For Resilience

 We also hosted two workshops on this subject in Bangkok.
 The second Digital Technologies for Resilience Workshop was held on November 27-28.
 2018 in Bangkok, Thailand.
 You can also find more information about and outputs from the first Digital Technologies for Resilience Workshop that we hosted in Bangkok, Thailand on November 14-15, 2017.

-We have also helped to set up local country chapters for those with an interest in learning and sharing about tech for resilience in a number of countries in Asia and Africa.
+We have also helped to set up local country chapters for those with an interest in learning and sharing about tech for resilience in a number of countries around the globe.

 What do we mean by resilience?